5 deaths in a week: spike in avalanches in the Cascade Mountains

 - Judge rules Seattle homeless man’s truck is a home

 Two teenagers from Bellevue, boys ages 17 and 18, were buried in an avalanche while snowshoeing in the backcountry near the Alepental-Snow Lake area, said King County sheriff’s spokesman Sgt.
 Ryan Abbott.
 The pair vanished Feb.
 25 amid heavy snowfall in an area with a high avalanche danger.
 Both had avalanche beacons and appeared to be properly equipped.
-Neither have been publicly identified.
+They were identified as Niko Suokko, 18, and Declan Ervin, 17.

 The same day, in the backcountry near Stampede Pass in Kittitas County, a group of five snowmobilers had stopped to eat lunch beneath a slope when a ridge above them let go, burying three of them totally and partially burying the other two.
 Joseph Simenstad, 32, from Issaquah, died from his injuries.